 - BARBAULD'S (Mrs.) Hymns in Prose for Children.
 With 112 Original Designs.
 Small 4to.
-5s.; or Fine Paper, 7s.
+5s.; or Fuce Paper, 7s.
 6d. - BARROW'S (SIR JOHN) Autobiographical Memoir.
 From Early Life to Advanced Age.
 Portrait.
 8vo.
-16s. - Drake.
-With numerous Original Letters.
-Post 8vo.
+16s. - (John) Life, Exploits, and Voyages of Sir Francis With numerous Original Letters.
+Post Svo.
 2s. - BARRY'S (SIR CHARLES) Life and Works.
-By Alfred Barry, D.D.
+By ALFRED BARRY, D.D.
 Second Edition.
 With Portrait, and Illustrations.
 Medium 8vo.
 15s. - BATES' (H. W.) Records of a Naturalist on the River Amazons during eleven years of Adventure and Travel.
 Second Edition.
 Illustrations.
 Post 8vo.
 12s. - BEAUCLERK'S (LADY DIANA) Summer and Winter in Norway.
 Third Edition.
 With Illustrations.
 Small 8vo.
-6s. - BEES AND FLOWERS.
+Gs. - BEES AND FLOWERS.
 Two Essays.
-By REV. THOMAS JAMES.
-Reprinted from the "Quarterly Review."
-Fcap.
-8vo.
-1s. each. - BELCHER'S (LADY) Account of the Mutineers of the Bounty,' and their Descendants; with their Settlements in Pitcairn and Norfolk Islands.
+By .
+THOMAS JAMES. - Reprinted from the "Quarterly Review."
+A. and vo.
+1s. each.
+BELCHER'S (Lady) Account of the Muttle P.D. of the 'Bounty,' and their Descendants; with their Settleme to everyteairn and Norfolk Islands.
 With Illustrations.
-Post 8vo.
-12s. - BELL'S (SIR CHARLES) Familiar Letters.
-Portrait.
+Post Svo.
+1: - BELL'S (SIR CHARLES) Familiar Letters. in Solar lit.
 8vo.
-12s. - BERTHA'S Journal during a Visit to her Uncle in England.
-Containing a Variety of Interesting and Instructive Information.
-Seventh Edition.
-Woodcuts.
-12mo.
-7s.
-6d. - BERTRAM'S (Jas.
-G.) Harvest of the Sea: a Contribution to the Natural and Economic History of British Food Fishes.
-Second Edition.
-With 50 Illustrations.
-Svo.
-12s. - BIBLE COMMENTARY; THE HOLY BIBLE, according to the Authorised Version, a.d.
+12s. - SERTHA'S Journal during a Visit to cle in England.
+Containing a Variety of Interesting Edition, Woodcuts, 12mo, " ... eprint.)
+5s.
+Information.
+Seventh - BERTRAM'S (JAS.
+G.) Harve Ars.
+6s. .
+Contribution to the Natural and Economic Historist Circle.
+(Bod Fishes, Second Edition, With 50 Illustrations, 8vo.
+12s.
+"Arvato" - BIBLE COMMENTARY; THE HOLY BIBLE, according to the AUTHORISED VERSION, A.D.
 1611.
-With Explanatory and Critical Notes and a Revision of the Translation.
-By BISHOPS and other CLERGY of the ANGLICAN CHURCH.
-Edited by Canon F. C. Cook, M.A.
-Vol. I. (in Two Parts).
+With EXPLANATORY and CRITICAL Notice and a Revision of the Translation.
+By BiBHOPS and other CLERRY of the ANGLICAN CHURCH Edited by Canon F. C. Cook, M.A.
+Vot.
+I. (in Two Parts).
 Medium 8vo.
-30s. - Part I. Genesis Bishop of Ely.
-Exodus......
+30s. - Part 1 General Bishop of Ely.

 Canon Cook and Rev. Samuel Clark.

-(Leviticus Rev. Samuel Clark. - Part II.
+Leviticus Rev. Samuel Clark.

+Part II.
 Numbers Rev. T. E. Espin.

-Deuteronomy.
-Rev. J. F. Thrupp. - BICKMORE'S (Albert S.) Travels in the Eastern Archipelago 1865-6; a Popular Description of the Islands, with their Natural History, Geography, Manners and Customs of the People, &c.
-With Maps and Illustrations.
-Svo.
-21s. - BIRCH'S (SAMUEL) History of Ancient Pottery and Porcelain: Egyptian, Assyrian, Greek, Roman, and Etruscan.
+DEUTERONOMY Rev. J. F. Thrupp. - BICKMORE'S (ALBERT S.) Travels in the Eastern Archipelago 1865-6; a Popular Description of the Islands, with their Natural History, Geography, Manners and Customs of the People, &c.
+With Maps and Hustrations.
+80. 21s. - BIRCH'S (SAMUEL) History of Ancient Pottery and Porcelain: Egyptian, Assyrian, Greek, Roman, and Etruscan.
 With 200 Illustrations.
 2 Vols.
 Medium 8vo.
-42s. - BISSET'S (Andrew) History of the Commonwealth of England, from the Death of Charles I, to the Expulsion of the Long Parliament by Cromwell.
-Chiefly from the MSS, in the State Paper Office, 2 vols.
-8vo.
-80s. - BLAKISTON'S (CAPT.)
+42s. - BISSET'S (Andrew) History of the Commonwealth of England. from the Death of Charles I. to the Expulsion of the Long Parliament by Cromwell.
+Chiefly from the MSS. in the State Paper Office.
+2 vols. - BLAKISTON'S (CAPT.)
 Narrative of the Expedition sent to explore the Upper Waters of the Yang-Tsze.
 Illustrations.
-8vo.
-18s - BLOMFIELD'S (BISHOP) Memoir, with Selections from his Correspondence.
+Svo.
+18s - BLOMFIELD'S (BISEOP) Memoir, with Selections from his Correspondence.
 By his Son.
 Second Edition.
 Portrait, post 8vo.
-12s. - BOSWELL'S (James) Life of Samuel Johnson, LL.D.
-Including the Tour to the Hebrides.
-Edited by Mr. Choker.
+12s. - BOSWELL'S (JAMES) Life of Samuel Johnson, LL.D. ing the Tour to the liebrides.
+Edited by Mr. Chokes.
 Portraits.
-Royal Svo.
-10s.
+Royal